“Not everything that is faced can be changed. But nothing can be changed until it is faced.”

 Guiding Questions at the Classroom, School, and District Levels

 - How can math teachers take action in classroom settings to disrupt racism?
-What are innovative approaches to curriculum and instruction that are antiracist?
+What are innovative approaches to algebra curriculum and instruction that are antiracist?

 An Invitation for “Cogen” Leaders